Celia Lovsky: Career

 As she grew older, she was given dowager roles, such as a Spanish matriarch in an episode of Bonanza titled "The Spanish Grant" (1960) and Have Gun Will Travel titled "The Man Who Wouldn't Talk" (1958) (with Charles Bronson), Romany matriarchs, elderly Native American women such as in the Wagon Train episode "A Man Called Horse", expatriate Russian princesses, and a role as the widowed mother of Reinhard Schwimmer, one of the victims in the film The St. Valentine's Day Massacre (1967).
 Her final movie appearance was of the "Exchange Leader" in Soylent Green (1973).
 She delivers the final confirmation to Edward G. Robinson's character Sol about Soylent Green's true ingredient.

-One of her television appearances were in the Twilight Zone episode "Queen of the Nile" (1964), in which she played the elderly daughter of a never-aging actress (played by Ann Blyth); another was as the Vulcan matriarch T'Pau who presides at Mr. Spock's wedding in the Star Trek episode "Amok Time" (1967).
+One of her television appearances was in the Twilight Zone episode "Queen of the Nile" (1964), in which she played the elderly daughter of a never-aging actress (played by Ann Blyth); another was as the Vulcan matriarch T'Pau who presides at Mr. Spock's wedding in the Star Trek episode "Amok Time" (1967).

-Death
+Personal life and death

+Lovsky married journalist Heinrich Vinzenz Nowak in 1919.
+By 1925, they were apparently estranged and she was romantically involved with playwright Arthur Schnitzler.
+She met and married Peter Lorre in 1934 in London and divorced in 1940 or in 1944.
+After the couple settled in Santa Monica, California, Lorre did not wish Lovsky to work, believing he should be the breadwinner and she should remain at home.

 On October 12, 1979, Lovsky died at her home in Los Angeles, aged 82.